 I had a delayed reaction to the assault.
 It took about 4 days for me to even remember it.
 Or consider that I might need to do some processing about what had happened.
 It flat out did not exist for me.

 But when I finally did take a second to go, “Wait a second … member THAT?
 What was THAT?” it instantly became looped in with the date-gone-awry.
 The two separate things operated like mercury, racing to be at one with the other, and I could do nothing to stop it.
 I had no sense that it was anything to BE stopped because it was just so OBVIOUS that one thing had led to another.
 Later, when I was talking to one of my doctors, she said she was hearing “victim-blaming” language, but she wasn’t getting me, she wasn’t getting what I was saying, the larger issue of it, the whole Triangle of it.
 Honestly, all she was trying to do was have me snap out of the belief that the two things were the same thing and that somehow the date had led to what happened next.
 And okay, that’s totally valid.
-But once the train of hypomania leaves the station, it takes an act of enormous willpower – buffered by support – to slow all that shit down.
+But once the train leaves the station, it takes an act of enormous willpower – buffered by support – to slow all that shit down.
 I was incapable of it.

 If I had to write it down – and that’s the task I’ve given myself – here are how my thoughts went, once I remembered the attack: